The Difference between Games and Gamification

 One recent article in Harvard Business Review even framed the whole of a career as a type of game.
 This may be going a little far, but it’s certainly true that we all use competitive skills and strategies to succeed.

 At Spinify, we’ve created various gamification tools to help your employees develop and grow through friendly rivalry, self-improvement, immediate feedback, and the recognition of excellence.
+Why not browse our platform, or check out an online demo today?

 Put those insights into practice.